danvergara/seeder/README.md

 }
 ```

-This time, you can pass the function defined previously to `ExecuteFunc`, along with your database connection.
+Now, you can pass the function previously define to `ExecuteFunc`, along with your database connection.

 ```go
 //  db/main.go